physcrowley/AOC-Java-DJC/WhatImLearning.md

 ## Day 10 - switched to Python

 I don't want to explore data structures and homemade sorting algorithms...
 I need to write code faster so I am going to use Python... worked amazingly.

+## Day 11

+Well, python's list architecture was a killer for the cellular automata task because the assignment operator between lists links their pointers, not their current values.
+Same thing when initializing a list of a certain size with the []*size method -> for a nested loop, rows' pointers are linked so changing the value in one row changed it in all the rows.
+I had to get out the debugger to see what was happening.
+This one would have been faster in Java, for sure.